alexhermida/alexhermida/README.md

 I bealive that one of the most valuable thing for achieving goals is communication.

-| “Individuals and interactions over processes and tools.”
+>“Individuals and interactions over processes and tools.”

 Something important to share: I **love** the Python community.

-## Goals for 2020
+## Goals for 2021

+**Focus and no side projects.**

+* Keep improving my coding skills
+* Learning data engineer technologies and tools
-Keep improving my coding skills and contributing to the local tech community.
-So I'll organise a few more events in [Python Vigo](https://www.python-vigo.es) and [A Industriosa](https://aindustriosa.org) before the end of the year!.
-Focus and no side projects.
+* And contributing to the local tech community.

+So I want to organise a few more events in [Python Vigo](https://www.python-vigo.es) and [A Industriosa](https://aindustriosa.org) before the end of the year but see how it goes!

 ## Current tech stack